Katharine Weymouth: After the Post

 In 2015, tech startup FiscalNote announced that Weymouth would serve as an adviser to the company.
 She is now CEO of dineXpert, a company that calls itself a community for independent restaurant owners.

 Weymouth endorsed Democratic candidate Hillary Clinton in the run-up to the 2016 U.S. presidential election.

 On September 27, 2019, Katharine Weymouth stepped into the role of board chair of the Greater Washington Community Foundation.
 Her grandmother Katharine Graham had also served on the foundation's board.

 Family

 Weymouth is a daughter of columnist and publishing heiress Lally Weymouth and the architect Yann R. Weymouth.
 She is a granddaughter and namesake of long-time Washington Post chairwoman and publisher Katharine Graham.
 Her mother's family owned the Post from 1933, when the bankrupt paper was bought by Weymouth's great-grandfather (Fed chairman Eugene Meyer), until it was sold to Jeff Bezos in 2013.
 Weymouth is the fifth member of her family to have held the publisher position.

 On her father's side Weymouth is a niece of Tina Weymouth, a former member of the band Talking Heads.
 Her paternal grandfather is Admiral Ralph Weymouth.
-One of her maternal ancestors is the Breton writer Anatole Le Braz.
+One of her paternal ancestors is the Breton writer Anatole Le Braz.

 Weymouth married lawyer Richard Alan Scully on July 25, 1998.
 The couple later divorced.
-They have two daughters, Madeleine and Bridget, and one son, Beckett.
+They have three children.